 On a roundtrip economy-class flight from New York City to Los Angeles that would typically cost $650, the miles required to book that same flight is 40,000.
 If you purchased 1,000 Membership Rewards for $25 and transferred those points to the SkyMiles program, you would have paid 3.8 percent of the flight’s dollar value for 2.5 percent of the flight’s miles valuation.

 As you can see, the value disparity is much lower with this example when compared to the gift-card example.

-When you’re trying to decide if it’s worth buying Membership Rewards (regardless of the type of rewards that you’re trying to redeem), here’s what you should do:
+When you’re trying to decide if it’s worth buying points (regardless of the type of rewards that you’re trying to redeem), here’s what you should do:

 - Divide the purchase cost of points by the reward’s dollar value.

 - Divide the points purchased by the reward’s points value.

 - The closer the two percentages, the higher the cost-efficiency of those purchased points.

 In the case of gift cards, the 15% difference is far too significant to make points-purchases worthwhile.

 The purchased points are likely to get better value with travel, particularly with the flights that would be rather expensive when paid with cash.